OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 to a contract, and should accept an `Account` or `Address` as an argument.

-Alternatively `Contract::sender_and_value()` can be used to pass additional value to the contract:
+Alternatively `Contract::sender_and_value()` can be used to pass additional value to the contract.
+To make a payable call work, user should be funded with `Account::fund` method (there is no funding by default), like in example below:

 ```rust
 use motsu::prelude::*;